microsoft/semanticworkbench/CONTRIBUTING.md

 8. Wait for feedback or approval of your changes from the code maintainers.
 9. When area owners have signed off, and all checks are green, your PR will be merged.

+For a detailed walkthrough of this workflow, including how to set up forks and manage your Git workflow, refer to the [Detailed Workflow Walkthrough](#detailed-workflow-walkthrough) section.

 ### Adding Assistants

 We appreciate your interest in extending Semantic Workbench's functionality through